Last Updated on

 - If you use calming points, apply pressure for 30 seconds on one of these spots.
 The center point right above the bridge of your nose and the point where your middle finger meets your palm are acupressure points used to promote grounding and awareness in uncomfortable situations.

-- Packing lavender scented lotion or Bach Rescue Remedy may also be used to self soothe.
+- Packing lavender scented lotion or calming oil to ease your nerves.

 - Finally, downloading podcasts or listening to an audiobook is a great distraction away from your anxiety and toward something else.
 Depending on your ability to focus, try podcasts that aren’t too complex and of various lengths.
-The Memory Palace, WTF with Mark Maron, and Anxiety Slayer are diverse options worth checking out.
+The Memory Palace, and Anxiety Slayer are diverse options worth checking out.

 Preparedness, routine, and self-care are the foundations in handling travel anxiety.
 Commit to these processes and no doubt you will notice a change in your demeanor.
 With continued practice, these steps will empower you as you explore the wonderfully diverse world and its cultures.